Kyllingene/genji/README.md

-# Genji Game Engine
+# Genji

-Genji is my custom game engine written in Rust.
-It's designed to provide an experience similar to most game engines, where your code is run inside a framework that handles the heavy work for you.
-However, it's technically just a library that uses some macro magic to give the illusion of an engine.
+Genji is a custom game engine written in Rust.
+It's designed to provide an experience similar to most popular game engines, where your code is run inside a framework that handles the heavy work for you.
+However, it's technically just a gamedev library that uses some macro magic to give the illusion of an engine.

 Currently, it is far from optimized.
 It also doesn't have a very good sprite system, though it supports several primitives, text, and images.
 It doesn't yet have any sound support.
 It's very rough around the edges.
 Top priority is probably adding mouse support, then sound, then fixing the sprite model.

 ## Assets

-Genji, for images and fonts (the only two assets currently required), supports both loading from bytes and loading from a file.
+For images and fonts (the only two assets currently required), Genji supports both loading from bytes and loading from a file.
 The method I would recommend for small games (the only ones this can really do) is using the provided `use_file!` and `use_files!` macros inside of a module to provide namespaced access to pre-loaded assets.

-Support for bundles is an ideal future, but it may not come to fruition.
+Bundles and spritemaps are parts of an ideal future, but it may not come to fruition.

 ## Example usage